RDAProvIG/WGplanning/CaseContent/Charter.md

 4. Strategies for enterprise provenance management
 5. Tools for provenance

-## Goals
+## Deliverables

-The goals for this Working Group are separated into four time-based cohorts as below.
+The deliverables for this Working Group are separated into four time-based cohorts as below.
 Short-term goals are mostly about seeking existing practice.
 Medium-term about determining possible output forms for the activity areas.
 Long-term about delivering those outputs and After-term about ensuring continuation of output custodianship, where required.

 ### Short-term (M6)